UPDATED November 27, 2023

 What if I use a nebulizer?

 If you use a nebulizer instead of a metered dose inhaler, then you might need a TUE.
-Please fill out the USADA TUE Pre-Check Form and we will advise you whether you need a TUE or not.
+See the TUE section below for more information.

 Do I need a TUE for my inhaler?

 Based on the prohibited status of your inhaler and your competition level, you may need a TUE.